The Beginner's Guide to PC Gaming

 The PSU powers the whole computer.
 All PC components plug into it, you plug it into a wall socket, and boom: power.
 It’s essential to have a power supply with enough wattage to power your PC.
 This won’t be an issue if you’re buying a prebuilt system but if you’re building one, a calculator like this one from Newegg is helpful.
 You’ll want a PSU that can handle a bit more power than your PC needs.

 Your PC case is, well, a metal or plastic case that holds all of your parts.
 Not much to say here, but getting one that’s easy to work in is a good idea if you’ll be building your computer.

 You’ll also need a keyboard and mouse.
 Your setup here depends on what games you’ll be playing and how you play them.
 If you’re planning on using an Xbox or PlayStation controller for most games, a basic keyboard and mouse setup is perfectly fine.
-If you’re going to dive into a competitive game like Starcraft 2 or VALORANT, you’ll want to look into mechanical keyboards and mice with adjustable sensitivity.
+If you’re going to dive into a competitive game like Starcraft 2 or VALORANT, you’ll want to look into mechanical keyboards and gaming mice.

 You’ve got a PC.
 Now, where do you go to play games?

 The vast majority of PC games are played on digital distribution services.
 This is the case even if you purchase a game physically: you’ll often need to activate online anyway.
 There are quite a few different platforms, but Steam and the Epic Games Store are the two most popular.